Batch Guide

 Asynchronous Process

-1. Submit a POST request to create the batch.
-A webhook event is sent indicating the batch object is "status”:”creating”.
+1. Submit a POST request to create the batch using existing shipment IDs.

 Note: Due to the webhook update being asynchronous, carefully consider the implications of using Batches instead of multiple shipment requests.